-(a) A building with two or more outside rigid walls and a fully secured roof that is affixed to a permanent site;

-- (b) A manufactured home, also known as a mobile home, which is built on a permanent chassis, transported to its site in one or more sections, and affixed to a permanent foundation; or - (c) A travel trailer without wheels built on a chassis and affixed to a permanent foundation, that is regulated under the community's floodplain management and building ordinances or laws, but does not include a recreational vehicle or a park trailer or other similar vehicle, or a gas or liquid storage tank.
+- 1. A building with two or more outside rigid walls and a fully secured roof that is affixed to a permanent site; - A manufactured home, also known as a mobile home, which is built on a permanent chassis, transported to its site in one or more sections, and affixed to a permanent foundation; or - 3.
+A travel trailer without wheels built on a chassis and affixed to a permanent foundation, that is regulated under the community's floodplain management and building ordinances or laws, but does not include a recreational vehicle or a park trailer or other similar vehicle, or a gas or liquid storage tank.

-Structural Development: (Amended effective 10/9/2012) The addition of a new structure to a parcel of land.
+Structural Development: The addition of a new structure to a parcel of land.